Desktop Apps Be Damned

 ColdFusion is Painful.
 Stop Using It.

-I'm a software engineer with 10 years under my belt, and my specialty is web-based applications.
+I'm a software engineer with 10 years (at the time of writing) under my belt, and my speciality is web-based applications.
 I have used a number of platforms to author applications of all sizes.
-PHP is very near-and-dear to my heart (Stop laughing.
-I'll save my defense of PHP for a separate post).
-I have used Java EE.
+I am an expert in PHP.
+I am advanced Java EE developer (and Groovy).
 I have used ASP.Net.
 I have also used ColdFusion.
 (To a lesser extent, I have used Perl and Python, but only once each and it's been years).
 I am comfortable saying I have enough experience with those platforms to give ups and downs.

 The purpose of this article is to lay out the downs of ColdFusion, for in my opinion, it has few ups.
 To quote a comment in this blog post, "Coldfusion indeed sucks major spidermonkey testicles."
 This post is not a reasonless rant; I have many reasons listed below that ColdFusion should be avoided and they're pretty good.
 This is not another "ColdFusion is a dead language" post.
 Far from it, I know ColdFusion is still alive and kicking, and that is a sad truth.